How To Clean, Seal and Polish Granite Countertops

 Water marks

-If the stain is still there once the worktop is dry, try using a paste of baking soda and a small amount of water.
-For the most stubborn water marks, you can use fine steel wool (#0000) to gently buff out the mark.
-Never wet steel wool when you’re using it on granite, as it will damage the surface.
+If the mark remains once dry, try a paste of baking soda and a little water.
+For the most stubborn marks, gently buff with fine steel wool (#0000) — never wet the steel wool on granite, as it will damage the surface.

 Oil-based stains

-The best solution for oily stains is to use a paste of baking soda and water.
-Apply the paste to the stain, work it in gently using a soft cloth, and leave for up to an hour.
-Remove any residue with a damp cloth and dry the area well.
-You may need to repeat this several times to remove large or deep stains.
+The best fix is a paste of baking soda and water.
+Apply it to the stain, work it in gently with a soft cloth, and leave up to an hour.
+Remove residue with a damp cloth and dry well.
+Large or deep stains may need several rounds.

 Organic stains

-Food stains can look very bad, but they can still be cleaned out of granite countertops.
-Fruit, coffee, soy sauce, and more can all stain granite, but they can be removed with hydrogen peroxide if they don’t respond to other cleaning methods.
+Food stains can look bad but still come out of granite.
+Fruit, coffee, soy sauce, and more can stain, but hydrogen peroxide removes them if other methods don’t work.

-While hydrogen peroxide is slightly acidic and shouldn’t be used regularly on your granite counter, you can use it to sparingly spot-clean stubborn stains.
-Make a paste from hydrogen peroxide and talcum powder and apply it to the stained area.
-Rub the stain gently with a soft cloth, and wipe away any residue.
-Use fresh water to ensure you remove all of the remaining peroxide and protect your granite worktop from further damage.
+Hydrogen peroxide is slightly acidic, so don’t use it regularly, but you can spot-clean stubborn stains with it.
+Make a paste of hydrogen peroxide and talcum powder, apply it to the stain, rub gently with a soft cloth, and wipe away residue.
+Rinse with fresh water to remove all the peroxide and protect the stone.

-Unfortunately, most common DIY cleaners aren’t suitable for use on natural stone.
-Vinegar and lemon juice are acidic, and will damage your granite surfaces.
-However if you get a stain on your granite countertop, you can treat it with a poultice of baking soda and water.
-Mix two or three tablespoons of water with enough baking soda to make a thick paste, and apply thinly to the stain.
-Work the stain out with a soft cloth using circular motions, and clean the area well with fresh water to remove any residue.
-Finally, dry your granite to prevent water marks from forming.
+Most common DIY cleaners aren’t suitable for natural stone — vinegar and lemon juice are acidic and will damage granite.
+For a stain, though, you can use a poultice of baking soda and water.
+Mix two or three tablespoons of water with enough baking soda for a thick paste, apply thinly to the stain, work it out with a soft cloth in circular motions, and clean well with fresh water.
+Dry the granite afterward to prevent water marks.

-To disinfect your granite countertop, use a mixture of one part isopropyl alcohol and three parts water.
-Add a few drops of dish soap, and put the solution into a spray bottle.
-Mist the granite counter and let it sit for ten minutes before wiping away any excess with a dry microfiber cloth.
-This will boost your granite’s natural antibacterial properties.
+To disinfect granite, use one part isopropyl alcohol to three parts water with a few drops of dish soap in a spray bottle.
+Mist the counter, let it sit ten minutes, then wipe away excess with a dry microfiber cloth.
+This boosts granite’s natural antibacterial properties.

-Pro Tip: If you want to add a scent to your cleaning solution, avoid citrus essential oils.
-Instead use tea tree, eucalyptus, rosemary, or lavender.
+Pro Tip: To add scent to a cleaning solution, avoid citrus essential oils — use tea tree, eucalyptus, rosemary, or lavender instead.

-As a natural alternative to dish soap, look for products with eco-friendly ingredients.
-Castile soap is also safe to use on granite.
-Just substitute a few drops in place of dish soap.
+As a natural alternative to dish soap, look for eco-friendly products.
+Castile soap is also safe on granite — just substitute a few drops for the dish soap.

 Baking soda

-Cleaning pros love baking soda.
-It’s an incredibly versatile, effective, and gentle cleaner for all kinds of surfaces—and it can also polish your granite countertops.
-Make a mixture of three parts baking soda to one part warm water, and combine until smooth.
-Apply a thin layer of the paste to your granite surface, and gently buff with a clean cloth.
-Wipe away any residue with a damp cloth and dry the granite for a smooth, shiny surface.
+Cleaning Pros love baking soda — versatile, effective, and gentle.
+Mix three parts baking soda to one part warm water until smooth, apply a thin layer to the granite, and gently buff with a clean cloth.
+Wipe away residue with a damp cloth and dry for a smooth, shiny surface.

 Cooking oil

-Sometimes granite looks dull as a result of etching.
-This is what happens when the granite surface is eroded.
-Small etches can be polished out using polishing powder (usually tin oxide), but no amount of polishing will undo the damage done by deep etching.
-Instead, call a professional who can refinish the stone and restore your granite to its former glory.
+Sometimes granite looks dull from etching — erosion of the surface.
+Small etches can be polished out with polishing powder (usually tin oxide), but no amount of polishing undoes deep etching.
+For that, call a professional who can refinish the stone.

 Water